Essential closed surfaces and finite coverings of negatively curved cusped 3-manifolds: Proof of the main theorem

-In the following we will also show that $a_{0}$ is non-contractible in $M$ in the cases (2) and (3).
-Whether $a_{0}$ contains specific vertices the curve $a_{0}^{\prime}$ will be used in the place of $a_{0}.$ Our goal is to construct a surface $T_{0}$ with the following properties:
+In the following we will also show that $c_{0}$ is non-contractible in $M$ in cases (2) and (3).
+Whether $c_{0}$ contains specific vertices the curve $c_{0}$ will be used instead of $c_{0}.$ Our goal is to construct a surface $T_{0}$ with the following properties:

-$(i)$ $T_{0}$ is homeomorphic to an annulus $S^{1}\times \lbrack0,1]$ and consists of geometric disc types of the triangulation $\mathcal{T}$.
+$(i)$ $T_{0}$ is homeomorphic to an annulus $S^{1}\times \lbrack0,1]$ and consists of geometric disc types of the triangulation $\mathcal{T}.$